hww/XiKeyboard/README.md

 }
  ```

 Can be binded any value, for example: GameObject, lambda function or menu item.
 The pressing the sequence: abcS-1defS-2S-3
+  _Where are: S-1,S-2,S-3 are Shift+1,Shft+2,Shift+3_
-Will print to the log
+As result the demo app will print to the log:

 ```
 a
 ab